 Rehersal is every Tuesday.
 Performances are one to two per month, September through May.

-To give you a sense of our schedule, the Fall, 2019 performances include:
+To give you a sense of our schedule, the Winter/Spring 2020 performances include:

 To join the Voluntaires, become a member of the Elliot Hospital Associates.
 Go to the link on the Membership section of the Associates, and indicate on the form that you are interested in singing.